OdatNurd/OverrideAudit/README.md

 [Package Control](https://packagecontrol.io/) has finished upgrading a package.

 When enabled, the report will only be shown if any expired overrides are found.

+### `external_diff`: Object or false (Default: false) ###

+This setting can be either `false` (the default value) or a JSON object that describes an external diff tool to execute.
+When set to `false`, the external diff functionality is disabled.

+When set to a JSON object, the object may contain the keys `shell_cmd`, `working_dir` and `env`, which work as they do in Sublime build system.
+Additionally, the keys `linux`, `windows` and `osx` may be set to JSON objects that override keys on a per-platform basis.

+In addition to all of the standard build variables, variables `$override` and `$base` may be used to indicate the file names of the override and base files respectively.

 -------------------------------------------------------------------------------